Christmas Decorating Ideas

 Seasonal Color in Outdoor Containers

-Flipping through December’s issue of Better Homes and Gardens, I found a short article featuring ways to dress up your outdoor containers using branches.
+Flipping through an old issue of Better Homes and Gardens, I found a short article featuring ways to dress up your outdoor containers using branches.
 I cut a bunch of branches from trees and bushes around our yard and poked them into the soil of my empty containers.
 Then I tucked a few cheap plastic ornaments around the base for a little sparkle.

 The article also suggested using any small ball of lights you don’t want to untangle; just set it in the pot and poke the branches in around the lights.
 This project cost nothing and took about 30 minutes to fill five containers from start to finish.
-Such an easy, satisying transformation of our normally bare winter porch.
+Such an easy, satisfying transformation of our normally bare winter porch.

 Canning Jar Containers